Learning Genetic Circuit Modules with Neural Networks: Full Version

 In this paper, we introduced a modular ML framework, which leverages prior knowledge of the composition structure of a system to learn the input/output functions of the composing modules from input/output data of the system.
 We have also demonstrated how, by learning the modules, the modular ML model can generalize on out-of-distribution data, whereas a monolithic ML model fails to do so.

-As a running example, we considered a system architecture that emerges when composing genetic circuit modules in the cell, which share resources.
+As a running example, we considered a system architecture that emerges when composing genetic circuit modules in the cell, which share cellular resources.
 In this setup, we have considered an example involving several input/output genetic modules operating in the cell and competing for ribosomes.
-We have demonstrated that it is sufficient to activate one module at the time to enable predictions on arbitrary combinations of modules' input.
+We have demonstrated that it is sufficient to activate one module at a time to enable predictions on arbitrary combinations of modules' inputs.
 From a practical point of view, this allows to dramatically reduce the data requirement for enabling prediction of the behavior of many modules operating together in the cell while accounting for the effects of context-dependence \cite{jayanthi2013retroactivity, grunberg2020modular, mishra2014loaddriver, delvecchio2008modular, qian2017resource, diblasi2024resourcecomp, diblasi2023resourceaware}.

-In future work, we seek to extend these ML models to capture more context effects beyond resource sharing and to use these for system design.
+In our work, since we assume no prior knowledge of the functional form of $f_i(u_i)$, we employ NNETs (universal approximators, provided they have sufficiently many layers and neurons) to approximate the modular functions.
+If the functional forms are known a priori, then, given the same training data, a traditional nonlinear parametric regression approach can also yield accurate approximations.

-Our work, at present, idealizes perfect measurement of global input/output data.
+Our work, idealizes perfect measurement of global input/output data.